SMByC/Coregistration-Qgis-processing/README.md

 The plugin will be available in the `Processing Toolbox` or you can search and open it directly from the `Statusbar`.

 > *Dependencies:*
     This plugin requires additional Python packages (`Arosics` and its depends), that are generally not part of QGIS's Python.
-For Windows users this plugin includes all the dependencies inside it, for Linux/Mac users the plugin try to install all the dependencies for you in a local folder automatically in the installation process.
+For Windows users download and reinstall the plugin with all the libs inside from [here](https://bit.ly/3FwGWS2), for Linux/Mac users the plugin try to install all the dependencies for you in a local folder automatically in the installation process.

 ### Alternative installation